What Is Bill C-12 and How It Impacts Your Canada Study Visa Application

 Final Thoughts

+Bill C-12 isn’t meant to make study visas harder; it’s designed to make them safer and more credible.
 If your documents are real, your program is valid, and your intent is genuine, this law strengthens your standing — not weakens it.
+Bill C-12 is best understood as a government “power and process” bill, not a new study permit application guide.

 Frequently Asked Questions